 However, the existing magnetrons’ downside was their efficiency.
 The two researchers then made some adjustments and replaced the metal plates of the magnetron were replaced by resonators.
 As a result, the electrons would travel in a circle so they would pass by each of the resonators, generating microwaves much more efficiently than the plate concept.
 First tests of their new cavity magnetron design in February 1940 produced 400 watts, and within a week it had been pushed over 1.000 watts.
 Later on, the power was increased to 10 kW.

 In the end, the success of the magnetron revolutionized the development of radar, and almost all new radar sets from 1942 on used one.
 In 1944 Randall was appointed professor of natural philosophy at University of St Andrews and began planning research in biophysics on a small Admiralty grant.
 In 1946, he became head of the Department of Biophysics (now Randall Division of Cell and Molecular Biophysics) at the Medical Research Council at King’s College London, where Maurice Wilkins (who was also his PhD student) and Rosalind Franklin conducted research that led James D. Watson and Francis Crick to discover the double-helix structure of DNA.
-Randall himself worked on collagen.
+John Randall himself worked on collagen.
 After retiring in 1970, he went to Edinburgh University, where he founded a research group.
+In 1946 he was elected a Fellow of the Royal Society (FRS) and was awarded their Hughes medal in the same year.

 Jon Randall died on 16 June 1984, aged 79.